Anishapersis/MachineLearning/readme-hr-analytics.md

+**Workforce Analytics To Predict Job Change of Data Scientists: A Data Driven Machine Learning Approach**

+Purpose:
+The present study aims to -
+1. Identify and understand the factors that indicate if a person will work for the company or will not.
+2. Build different classification models using candidate data to predict the probability of candidates looking for candidates that will continue to work for the company or will look for a new job.

 ** Aim –**
 To predict the attrition rate of managers and to study the key factors behind data scientist’s leaving their job